Third-Party Funding in International Arbitration

 The funded amounts are typically determined in accordance with a case budget.
 The funder may also agree to pay, or cause to be paid (such as with after-the-event insurance, or otherwise), adverse costs orders that might be issued against the claim holder, or to provide security for costs for the claim holder, if the tribunal so directs.

-After recovering their investment sum, the funder’s returns are often calculated as a function of the invested amount (typically the invested amount multiplied by a figure) or as a function of the recovered amounts (typically a percentage of the recovered amounts).
-The two formulae are often combined together to the effect that the funder is entitled to ‘the greater of’ a multiple of the invested amount and a percentage of the proceeds of the case.
+After recovering the investment sum, a funder’s returns are often calculated as a function of the invested amount (typically the invested amount multiplied by a figure) or as a function of the recovered amounts (typically a percentage of the recovered amounts).
+The two formulae are often combined to the effect that the funder is entitled to ‘the greater of’ a multiple of the invested amount and a percentage of the proceeds of the case.
 It is also not uncommon to see a sliding scale of percentages and multipliers to the extent that the further in time the recovery, the higher the multiplier or percentage to the funder (reflecting standard economic principles of internal rate of return and the time value of money).
 Conversely, the funding agreement may provide that the higher the recovery with reference to certain threshold amounts, the lower the multiplier or percentage to be paid to the funder.
 Counsel with an economic interest in the outcome (such as by way of a conditional fee or contingency agreement) will typically also recover their discount and success fee sums before the claim holder.
 Generally, the claim holder will be paid the remaining sums from the proceeds after the funder and counsel, in what is frequently styled an overall waterfall arrangement of the distribution of proceeds.

 TPF is typically provided on a non-recourse basis, meaning that if the claim holder loses the case, no funds need to be paid to the funder (and there is usually no security or guarantees, other than security against the proceeds of a successful outcome, which can be effected in various ways depending on the applicable law or laws).